Curriculum & Instruction Master's Degree with a Concentration in Curriculum Studies/Teacher Education

 Allowable Transfer Hours

-Scholarships and assistantships for doctoral students are available through the office of graduate education and research in the College of Education.
+Scholarships and assistantships for master's students are available through the Office of Graduate Education and Research in the College of Education.

 Tuition & Fees